kazuyamarino/nsy-docs/OVERVIEW.md

 ## Introducting to NSY Assets Manager

-The easiest & best assets manager in history made with love by Vikry Yuansah
+The easiest & best assets manager in history made with love by Vikry Yuansah.

 How to use it?
 Simply follow this.